 Full membership is also available to journalists who are currently between jobs, including those who are freelancing.
 (Those who were already full members would continue in that status.)
 These temporarily unemployed journalists will be eligible for reduced dues for the first two years they are unemployed.

 (ii) Student Membership is available to enrolled high school, undergraduate, or graduate students who intend to pursue a career in journalism.
-Student members may participate on committees, attend meetings, vote on local and national elections, but they may not hold office.
+Student members may participate on committees and attend meetings, but they may not hold office.
+They may vote in local and national board elections.
 Student members shall pay reduced fees.
 Student membership is also available to recent graduates who have yet to obtain their first job.
 Once they get their first job, they must become full or associate members.

 (iii) Associate Membership is available to persons who meet all of the following criteria: at some point in the past, the person worked full-time or part-time as a journalist; the person has clearly demonstrated support for truth and accuracy in telling the story of Asian American and Pacific Islander people; and the person will actively involve himself/herself in supporting and furthering the goals of the corporation.
 Except for position of treasurer, as defined in Article IV, Sections 2 and 10, associate members shall be nonvoting members and cannot hold office or be a director.